karamatghous/karamatghous/README.md

 - ⚡️ Fact: I have a degree in Software Engineering.
 - 📫 How to reach me: ghouskaramat46@gmail.com.
 - 😄 Pronouns: He/His.
-- ⚡ Dev motto: Keep on doing something new.
+- ⚡ Dev motto: Keep on doing something new

 ### Languages and Tools: